AIBrainAISchool/AI-Body-Trainer-android/README.md

 ###### 2. Modify activity_exercise_detail.xml
 ###### 3. Modify ActivityExerciseDetail.java when the user clicks "Skip" or the timer count is over

 1. From ML Kit, we had to remove java files that are Activities.
 Activity is the component that shows the screen by connecting xml files to the screen.
 Then, the skeleton that draws lines on the recognized person was removed, as we do not need that.
-Also, we made the camera to only show the camera input from the front camera, since users would need to see the screen while exercising
+Also, we made the camera to only show the camera input from the front camera, since users would need to see the screen while exercising.

 <p align="center">
     <img src="https://github.com/AIBrainAISchool/AI-Body-Trainer-android/blob/main/PoseEstimateFolderAdded.png">
     </p>